Skip to content

 Default: true

-By default, the Starlight Links Validator plugin will error if an internal link points to an hash that does not exist in the target page.
+By default, the Starlight Links Validator plugin will error if an internal link points to a hash fragment that does not exist in the target page.
 If you want to only validate that pages exist but ignore hashes, you can set this option to false.

-This option should be used with caution but can be useful in large documentation with many contributors where hashes always being up-to-date can be difficult to maintain and validated on a different schedule, e.g. once a week.
+This option should be used with caution but can be useful in large documentation with many contributors where keeping hashes fully up to date may be difficult, and hash validation may happen on a different schedule, for example once a week.

 export default defineConfig({